2000 Players Championship

+Tournament summary

 Hal Sutton, the champion seventeen years earlier in 1983, led by a stroke after each round and won his second Players, a stroke ahead of runner-up Tiger Woods.
 Both carded scores of 71 (−1) in the final round, and Sutton hit 17 of 18 greens in regulation.
 Because of thunderstorms and heavy rain, the final round was completed on Monday, March 27.
 In the last pairing, Sutton and Woods were on the twelfth hole when play was suspended on Sunday night.

 Late in the third round on Saturday, Sutton had gone 25 holes without making a bogey.
 At the par-3 17th hole, he hit his tee shot in the water and took a triple-bogey six, which trimmed his lead over Woods to just one stroke.

 Traditionally the richest event in golf, this was the first Players with a seven-figure winner's share, at $1.08 million.
 Sutton's win in 1983 was the first Players with a six-figure first prize.
 Woods won the event the following year.

 Defending champion David Duval finished nine strokes back, in a tie for thirteenth place.